 Does a Tenant Need the Landlord’s Permission to Sublet in Alabama?

 A tenant in Alabama does need to receive a landlord’s explicit written consent to sublet.
 Even after consent is given, a landlord still has the right to reject a subtenant if they are unqualified, such as for having a bankruptcy or low credit score.

-Standardized Alabama Sublease Forms
+Standardized Alabama Sublease Agreements

 A standard form can be used in Alabama to create a sublease.
 There are specific state laws that must be followed for a sublease, which include all the state laws found under Alabama Code section 35 – 9, called the Landlord and Tenant Act, which apply to any lease.